nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 **A**: No.

 **Q**: Can I manually edit the storage file?
-**A**: Yes, it is a text file.
-It is called ‘addressbook.txt’.
-It can be found in the project file by default.
-It is formatted in XML.
+**A**: Yes, it is a xml file.
+It is called KIT.xml .
+It can be found in the folder data by default.
 Be careful in making changes to it if you are unfamiliar with XML, the program might not start properly if the file’s format is invalid.

-**Q**: think of more questions

 ## 4. Command Summary